 You should floss at least once a day during the course of your orthodontic treatment.
 While it’s a little harder to do with braces, there are some special products available, such as floss threaders and particular kinds of floss, that can help you floss between your wires and gum line.
 Our staff will review proper brushing and flossing techniques with you when you get your braces — but if you ever have questions, don’t hesitate to ask!

 Depending on your situation, we may recommend an in-office or at-home supplemental fluoride treatment to boost your cavity resistance.
 We may also suggest using an antiseptic rinse to ease minor gum inflammation or irritation.

 If you have a retainer, it should be brushed daily, the same way you brush your teeth.
 We may also recommend using a cleaning solution — but never put hot water on your retainer, because it can warp the soft plastic and make your retainer unusable!
 Always keep your retainer in a case when it’s not in your mouth.

-If you would like more information on good oral hygiene during orthodontic treatment in Temecula, Murrieta, or Hemet, California, please contact Miles of Smiles Orthodontics today to schedule an appointment with Dr. Tal Jergensen, Dr. Scott Hope, Dr. Shawn Pesh or Dr. Samuel Waddoups!
+If you would like more information on good oral hygiene during orthodontic treatment in Temecula, Hemet, Murrieta and Corona, California, please contact Miles of Smiles today to schedule an appointment with Dr. Tal Jergensen, Dr. Scott Hope, Dr. Andrew Ray or Dr. Samuel Waddoups!